Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

    |   Extends the abstract class BrowsingContextTargetActor.
    |   Returned by "getWindow" request to the root actor.
    |
-   |-- ChromeActor (chrome.js)
+   |-- ParentProcessTargetActor (parent-process.js)
-   |   Targets all resources in the parent process of firefox
+   |   Targets all resources in the parent process of Firefox (chrome documents,
-   |   (chrome documents, JSM, JS XPCOM, etc.).
+   |   JSMs, JS XPCOM, etc.).
    |   Extends the abstract class BrowsingContextTargetActor.
+   |   Extended by WebExtensionChildActor.
    |   Returned by "getProcess" request without any argument.
    |
    |-- ChildProcessActor (child-process.js)